 You may think “having a strategy for my content means I’m content marketing.”
 But, in reality, the two concepts aren’t interchangeable.
 While content strategy and content marketing overlap, it’s important for your brand to differentiate between the two and use both in creating content that serves your users while appeasing the gods of SERP.

 What We Talk About When We Talk About Content Strategy

 Simply put, your content strategy is the guide to everything you create.
 It lives below the surface of your content, driving it, always ready to be referenced by you and your team.
-You need strategic thought behind why you create the content you create, the guidelines your content will follow, a calendar of when it will be created, who will create, who will update it, and the KPIs by which you will judge it.
+Content marketers need strategic thought behind why you create the content you create, the guidelines your content will follow, a calendar of when it will be created, who will create, who will update it, and the KPIs/metrics by which you will judge it.